Particeep/pricer-integration/README.md

 ~~~
 # Use case SOAP

-They are two way to handle SOAP and it depends on the insurer.
+They are two ways to handle SOAP, and it depends on the insurer.

 First case, the easier, the insurer give you a WSDL, use sbt to compile and use their methods to construct the data and send them to the api pricer.

-Second case, less easy, you can not use the wsdl (too old for play) or pricer does not give you that, and you have to write manually the xml and call manually the api pricer.
+Second case, less easy, you can not use or do not have the wsdl then you have to write manually the xml and call manually the api insurer.
 In this case you can use [XML confect](https://github.com/mthaler/xmlconfect).

 # Build sbt